Wuizlz/schoolem-intro/README.md

 ## Running the project
 0.5) To run and initialize the project:

-    a) Ensure that you have run a git fetch/pull to bring the latest changes to your local machine
+    1) Ensure that you have run a git fetch/pull to bring the latest changes to your local machine.

-    b) Run *npm i* to install the latest dependencies
+    2) Run [*npm i*] to install the latest dependencies.

-    c) Finally, run *npm run dev* to run the project on your local host.
-The local host link will be visible in your terminal
+    3) Finally, run [*npm run dev*] to run the project on your local host.
+The local host link will be visible in your terminal.

-## Dev Work (For the people who work on this project)
+## Dev process (For the people who work on this project)
 1) Create and switch to your feature branch git checkout -b <branch-name>
     → -b creates a new branch